mcataford/v/README.md

 `v` will print a helpful list of available commands.

-The most important things to know include `v install <version>` to install new versions and `v use <installed version>` to use a specific version of Python.
+The most important things to know include `v python install <version>` to install new versions and `v python use <installed version>` to use a specific version of Python.

 ## Contributing